 Nadella believes that effective leadership requires him to be of service to his employees.
 He knows that when each team member is provided with the support and resources they need, their individual success will translate into collective success for Microsoft as a whole.

-They are Good Listeners
+3. They are Great Listeners

 Satya also believes that the most important leadership behavior is to be an active listener.